Last updated on December 12th, 2018

 We’ve been using them for a few seasons now and they are still performing like the day we bought them!
 These cleats have held up to some very rigorous duty.

 I had hoped that they would hold up well given their higher price compared to the typical ‘cheap’ ice cleats that are out there.
 I’m happy to report that there’s no doubt these will last for a LONG TIME.

 Now back to the original article originally posted JAN-2017:

-I have finally found the best Ice Cleats for my boots!
-The traction of ice cleats on slippery ice and snow is paramount to safety and confidence while moving about.
+I have finally found the best ice cleats for my boots!
+The traction provided by ice cleats on slippery ice and snow is paramount to safety and confidence while walking in bad winter weather conditions.

 Over these past winters I have tried several different types of ice cleats for my boots but have always been disappointed for one reason or another (they fall off while walking or the cleats pop off or they just don’t fit well…).

-Well now I can say that I have found a pair of boot cleats that are going to last for many winters to come, and will wear them more often due to the ease of attaching to my boots.
+Well now I can say that I have found the best ice cleats for my boots which are going to last for many winters to come.
+And I will wear them more often due to the ease of attaching to my boots.

-Here are the attributes of these particular ice cleats that I like:
+Here are the attributes of these particular cleats that I like: